XuehaiPan/nvitop/README.md

 # Only show devices in `CUDA_VISIBLE_DEVICES` (by integer indices or UUID strings)
 $ nvitop -ov

-# Only show GPU processes with the compute context. (type: 'C' or 'C+G')
+# Only show GPU processes with the compute context (type: 'C' or 'C+G')
 $ nvitop -c
 ```